jah2488/CRUDApi/README.md

 ###Database creation
 Postgres
 #### Table "addresses"
+###### To see all addresses, send a `get` request to http://localhost:3000/addresses.
+The response will be in JSON format with the following parameters
     PRIMARY KEY = ID (auto generated)
     "user_id", integer, null: false
     "street_name", string, null: false